 The Americas Cup sailing yacht race came to NYC earlier this month and I had the privilege of attending the race on a sunny Sunday afternoon.
 The New York event was a qualifying race in a series of preliminary events, collectively known as the Louis Vuitton America’s Cup World Series.

 These preliminary races are part of the 2015-16 America’s Cup season.
 America’s Cup is running these qualifying races throughout the world.
 Events in Portsmouth, Sweden, Bermuda, and Oman have already occurred.
 Races in Chicago, Portsmouth, and Toulon will occur later this year.
 The final race for the America’s Cup trophy will take place in the summer of 2017 in Bermuda.

 For those of you unaware of the history of the America’s Cup, let’s take a quick look back to 1851 when a schooner sailed past the British Royal Yacht stationed near the Isle of Wight on the south coast of England.
 The schooner, named America, passed and saluted the Royal Yacht.
 This all happened on an afternoon when Queen Victoria was watching a sailing race.

 The Queen asked one of her attendants to tell her who was in second place.
 “Your Majesty, there is no second,” the attendant replied.
 That phrase, just four words, is still the best description of the America’s Cup.
 That day in August 1851, the yacht America, representing the New York Yacht Club, would go on to beat other British ships and win the Royal Yacht Squadron’s 100 Pound Cup.
 Thereby winning the first “America’s Cup”.

 To celebrate being the first British timing partner since 1851, Bremont has released America’s Cup editions of their popular chronometers.
-The America’s cup collection consists of chronographs and time only pieces that well represent the capabilities of the venerable British brand.
+The America’s Cup collection consists of chronographs and time-only pieces that represent the capabilities of the venerable British brand.